Explosive Learjet Plane Crash Erupts Philadelphia Neighborhood In Flames: FAA (VIDEOS)

 Flight data shows the aircraft took off at 23:06 UTC, reaching a maximum altitude of 1,650 feet at 23:06:54.
 The final recorded message from the aircraft indicated a vertical descent rate of -11,008 feet per minute before impact.

-The aircraft had a total of five to six passengers, including two patients on board, according to Heather Redfern, public affairs manager for the City of Philadelphia Department of Aviation.
+The medjet had a total of six passengers, including two pilots, two doctors, a patient, and a family member, according to the City of Philadelphia Department of Aviation.
 The plane was en route to Springfield-Branson National Airport in Missouri, the FAA said in a statement.

 Several people on the ground were also injured, though their conditions have not been disclosed by local authorities.